Air Humidifier or Household Health Hazard?

-Humidifiers are a great solution for skin and breathing problems caused by dry air.
+Humidifiers are a great solution for skin and breathing problems caused because of dry air.
 But without regular maintenance, your humidifier can become a household health hazard.
-If humidity levels stay too high for too long your house can become a breeding ground for bacteria and mold.
-The good news is all Blueair filters are made using hydrophobic polymers, meaning the fibers will not absorb any water and are naturally resistant to mold or bacteria growth without any toxic, chemical additives.
+Also, if air humidity levels stay too high for too long your house can become a breeding ground for bacteria and mold.
+The good news is all Blueair filters are made using hydrophobic polymers.
+Those fibers will not absorb any water and are naturally resistant to mold or bacteria growth without any toxic, chemical additives.

 Safety first.
-Proper maintenance is key with humidity.
+Proper maintenance is key with air humidity.

 Dry skin, sinus and throat irritation, itchy eyes, cracked lips, cold/respiratory conditions.
 When our mucus membranes are too dry we are more receptive to infections and also more sensitive towards fine particulate that can cause inflammatory conditions.
-The right air purifier can lower levels of virus, bacteria and other fine particulate before we breathe it in.
+The right air purifier can lower levels of virus, bacteria, and another fine particulate before we breathe it in.

-Condensation on walls, floors and other surfaces that triggers the growth of harmful bacteria, dust mites and molds.
+Condensation on walls, floors, and other surfaces triggers the growth of harmful bacteria, dust mites, and molds.
 These allergens often lead to respiratory problems and trigger allergy and asthma reactions.
 Filtering the air can limit the spread of mold spores before it starts to grow in other places.
-Once mold takes hold it can be very hard to remove so it’s best to catch it early before it results in what is known as sick building syndrome.
+The mold can be very hard to remove if it takes hold.
+Hence it is best to catch it early.
+Otherwise, it may lead to sick building syndrome.

 How to avoid "Humidifier lung" and white dust.